TaskPort for Jira — Documentation

 Prepare Notion Database (Optional)

-For the best experience with bulk syncs, set up your Notion database with these recommended properties:
+For the best experience with bulk imports, set up your Notion database with these recommended properties:

 - Title (required): The name/summary for each Jira issue.